 For us, work-life balance isn’t just proverbial time in and out of the office, we also believe in engineers having heads-down time during the workday.
 In fact, engineers block this time on their calendars and are very diligent about respecting it.
-That said, we also value time together in-person, and regularly have team bonding events and offsites (like ski trips or summer get-togethers) when it’s safe to do so.
+That said, we also value time together in-person, whether it’s gathering around the kitchen table to have lunch at the office during an “onsite” or at a summer get-together.

 Our goal is to continuously have feedback that helps us evolve our practices and approaches.

 As a company, open communication and transparency is important.
 For example, the same decks that are shared with the board are also shared with engineers.
 Within engineering, we share our JIRA boards with customer support teams, so we can openly discuss bandwidth and prioritize work accordingly.
 Engineers work on teams with a dedicated product manager and designer, so there’s a high degree of collaboration and open communication around the roadmap and features we’re building.